Last Updated on December 13, 2021 by Editorial Staff

 If your iPad meets the requirements, Sidecar can be a useful tool for you! with the help of Sidecar, the iPad transforms into an extension of any Mac OS desktop.

-It can act as a secondary display, or mirror screens amongst both displays.
+It can act as a secondary display, or mirror screen amongst both displays.
 For using an iPad as a drawing tablet, pair the device with an Apple Pencil and link with Sidecar to your Mac OS.
 This can help alleviate the need for a separate expensive artistic tablet if you are a digital artist.

-9. Controlling access
+9. Controlling Access